<img src="https://ws.zoominfo.com/pixel/JV60JGR5LG4sEWlH3Xte" width="1" height="1" style="display: none;">

 Capture2

-Reviewing the days between MFA is an indication that policies are working as intended, for example all users are re-authenticated no greater than every 30 days, including users using the same devices and the same locations.
+Reviewing the days between Multi-factor authentication is an indication that policies are working as intended, for example, all users are re-authenticated no greater than every 30 days, including users using the same devices and the same locations.
 The inverse of this is also true, as users not re-authenticating with the defined risk tolerance period is a strong indicator that there are conflicting policies enabled, or there are users not covered by the policy set.

 MFABlog-2-03

 This analysis can indicate two risk factors.
-The first being a signal that there are user accounts that require maintenance, meaning disabling dormant user or guest accounts.
+The first is a signal that there are user accounts that require maintenance, meaning disabling dormant user or guest accounts.

-The below graphic is an example of an environment with a large exposure of stale or break glass accounts.
+The below graphic is an example of an environment with a large exposure of stale or broken glass accounts.

 MFABlog-2-04